arhote/barren-land/README.md

 java Main
 ```
 If you want to test the program with a file rather than manually entering the barren land squares then create a file of
 the following format in the same directory you run the above command.
+(Samples can be found in the test directory.)
 ```
 xmin1 ymin1 xmax1 ymax1
 xmin2 ymin2 xmax2 ymax2